dotCMS/core-web/libs/dotcms/README.md

 # JavaScript SDK for DotCMS API's

 This library allows you to interact with DotCMS API's easily from the browser, nodejs and React Native.
+[Full Documentation](https://dotcms.github.io/core-web/dotcms/)

 ## Install